 MDR interaction for portfolio buyers

-Welsh multiple dwellings relief (MDR) was retained when SDLT MDR was abolished on 1 June 2024, but the Welsh regime has been modified twice.
-The Land Transaction Tax (Modification of Multiple Dwellings Relief) (Wales) Regulations 2025 removed MDR from main-residence-with-subsidiary-dwelling purchases from 7 February 2025.
-The Land Transaction Tax (Modification of Relief for Acquisitions Involving Multiple Dwellings) (Wales) Regulations 2026 introduced a minimum effective rate of 3% from 13 February 2026.
+If you are buying several dwellings at once, Welsh multiple dwellings relief (MDR) still exists, even though SDLT MDR was abolished on 1 June 2024.
+The Welsh regime has been narrowed twice, though.
+The Land Transaction Tax (Modification of Multiple Dwellings Relief) (Wales) Regulations 2025 removed MDR from main-residence-with-subsidiary-dwelling purchases from 7 February 2025, and the Land Transaction Tax (Modification of Relief for Acquisitions Involving Multiple Dwellings) (Wales) Regulations 2026 brought in a minimum effective rate of 3% from 13 February 2026.

-Where MDR applies on a Welsh portfolio acquisition, the consideration is averaged across the dwellings, the higher-rate bands are applied to the averaged figure, and the result is multiplied by the number of dwellings.
-The 3% minimum effective rate from 13 February 2026 prevents the relief from reducing the effective rate below 3% on the total consideration.
-See our Welsh MDR-survives page for the modified mechanics in detail.
+Where MDR applies to a Welsh portfolio purchase, you average the price across the dwellings, apply the higher-rate bands to that averaged figure, then multiply by the number of dwellings.
+The 3% minimum effective rate from 13 February 2026 stops the relief taking the effective rate below 3% on the total price.
+The full modified mechanics are in our Welsh MDR guide.

 The 30-day Welsh Revenue Authority return

-An LTT return is due to the Welsh Revenue Authority within 30 days of the effective date under LTTA 2017 s.44 (duty to make a return).
-The 30-day window applies to higher-rate transactions on the same terms as main-rate transactions.
-Late returns attract penalties; the higher-rate charge does not affect the filing deadline.
+You must file your LTT return with the Welsh Revenue Authority within 30 days of the effective date, under LTTA 2017 s.44 (duty to make a return).
+The 30-day window is the same for higher-rate transactions as for main-rate ones.
+File late and you face penalties; paying at higher rates does not buy you any extra time on the deadline.

 Common mistakes Welsh higher-rate buyers (and their advisers) make

 Treating the higher rates as a flat surcharge.
-The most pervasive error.
-Welsh higher rates are a standalone band structure that replaces the main rates entirely; there is no flat percentage added on top.
-An English-style "main rates plus 3% surcharge" calculation for a Welsh purchase is wrong.
+The most common error by far.
+Welsh higher rates are a standalone band table that replaces the main rates entirely; there is no flat percentage added on top.
+An English-style "main rates plus 3% surcharge" sum for a Welsh purchase is simply wrong.

 Assuming a non-resident surcharge applies in Wales.
 Wales has not introduced one.
-A non-UK-resident buyer in Wales pays the higher rates as a Welsh resident would, with no further 2% on top.
+If you are not UK resident, you pay the Welsh higher rates exactly as a Welsh resident would, with no further 2% on top.

-Treating corporate buyers as facing a 15% flat rate.
+Assuming companies face a 15% flat rate.
 SDLT FA 2003 Sch 4A has no Welsh equivalent.
-Welsh corporate buyers pay the higher residential rates table, not 15% flat.
+A Welsh corporate buyer pays the higher residential rates table, not 15% flat.

 Forgetting the joint-buyer aggregation rule.
-A single joint buyer with another dwelling triggers higher rates on the whole Welsh transaction.
-The £29,000-ish differential on a £600,000 purchase between sole-buyer and joint-buyer structures is worth planning carefully.
+One joint buyer with another dwelling pulls the whole Welsh transaction into higher rates.
+The £29,000-ish gap on a £600,000 purchase between sole-buyer and joint-buyer structures is worth planning around well before completion.

 Misjudging the 3-year replacement window.
-The window runs from the sale of the previous main residence to the effective date of the new purchase (looking backwards) and from the new purchase to the sale of the previous main residence (looking forwards) for repayment claims.
-Where the two transactions are out of sequence by more than 3 years, the relief is unavailable.
+Looking back, it runs from the sale of your previous main residence to the effective date of the new purchase; looking forward, it runs from the new purchase to the sale of the previous main residence for a repayment claim.
+If your two transactions are more than 3 years apart, the relief is gone.

-For cross-jurisdictional readers, the English 5% surcharge and Scottish 8% ADS pages are the comparison anchors.
-The Welsh higher-rates band structure is its own animal: rate-table-first, no flat surcharge, no corporate 15%, no non-resident 2%.
-Get the band table right and the rest of the Welsh LTT higher-rate position falls into place.
+The Welsh higher-rates band structure is its own creature: a separate rate table, no flat surcharge, no corporate 15%, no non-resident 2%.
+Get the band table right and the rest of your Welsh LTT position tends to fall into place.
+If you would like the figure modelled for a specific purchase before you commit, send us the details using the form below.